Mole And Mole Removal in Miami, FL

 If you notice a changing or suspicious mole, report to a dermatologist as soon as you can to have it looked at.
 Your dermatologist might recommend further testing or mole removal surgery if skin cancer cannot be ruled out.

-Can I remove a mole myself?
+Can I Remove a Mole Myself?

 Mole removal at home is not recommended.
 Not only is this painful, but it can also lead to severe bleeding, infection, or other complications.
 Visiting your dermatologist regularly and undergoing a yearly skin cancer screening is the best way to monitor moles for changes and spot a potentially cancerous growth.